Non-React integration

 </body>

-Create index.js file in the editor folder.
-It will be a main entry point for your editor.
+Create editor/index.js.
+It is the main entry point for your editor.

 import React from 'react';